 Defining Your ICP (Ideal Customer Profile)

-For a commercial real estate professional (broker, developer, coworking operator, or fit-out specialist), the ideal customer profile is defined as follows:
+For a commercial real estate professional (broker, developer, coworking operator, or fit-out specialist), the ideal customer profile looks roughly like this:

-• Company size: SMBs with 20 to 500 employees (the most dynamic segment for office mobility) and growing mid-market companies
+- Company size: SMBs with 20 to 500 employees and growing mid-market companies.
+This is the segment most likely to relocate.

-• Location: Urban and peri-urban areas around major cities, developing business parks
+- Location: Urban and peri-urban areas around major cities, plus developing business parks.

-• Buying behavior: Companies whose lease is expiring, growing rapidly, or undergoing a reorganization
+- Buying behavior: Companies whose lease is expiring, whose headcount is climbing fast, or that are going through a reorganization.

 Relevant Intent Signals for Commercial Real Estate